 With a mortgage, the rate is agreed to prior to the mortgage funds being sent to the borrower, and it is kept the same for the entire term.
 No changes, because the market is going down, or a war has started on the other side of the planet.
 The rate is the rate, period.

 With a mutual fund, no return is guaranteed.
-The representative must disclose to you that past performance is not indicative of future returns, and to see the growth I’m told to hold them over an extended period of time, with no ability to predict the future value of them accurately.
+The representative must disclose to you that past performance is not indicative of future returns, and to see the growth an investor is told to hold an investment over an extended period of time, with no ability to predict the future value of a portfolio accurately.

 What type of returns can you get from investing in a mortgage?